• Home

 Research Interests

 My primary research interests are in the areas of semantics and pragmatics.
 The theme of my research is context dependence with the aim of better understanding how compositional semantics interacts with discourse structure and discourse coherence.
-My monograph, Events, States and Times.
-An essay on narrative discourse in English (2016, De Gruyter) investigates the temporal interpretation of narrative discourse, looking at the semantics and pragmatics of the word, now, and past and present tenses in English.
-My monograph (co-authored with Robert Truswell), Extraction from Coordinate Structures at the Syntax-Discourse Interface, explores interactions between syntactic structure and discourse structure, through a focused case study of patterns of extraction involving the word, and.
-It is forthcoming with Oxford University Press next year.
+My first monograph, Events, States and Times (2016, De Gruyter), investigates the temporal interpretation of narrative discourse through focused case studies of particular temporal adverbials, coherence relations, tense and aspect.
+Currently I am working with Setayesh Dashti and Danfeng Wu on how negation interacts with aspectual marking.

 Books